triton-inference-server/model_navigator/docs/known_issues.md

 # Known Issues and Limitations

 - missing support for stateful models (ex. time-series one)
-- missing support for models without batching support
-- no verification of conversion results for conversions: TF -> ONNX, TorchScript -> ONNX
+- no verification of conversion results for conversions: TF -> ONNX, TF->TF-TRT, TorchScript -> ONNX
 - possible to define a single profile for TensorRT
-- no support for TF-TRT conversion
 - no custom ops support
 - Triton Inference Server stays in the background when the profile process is interrupted by the user
+- TF-TRT conversion lost outputs shapes info